 Those students who take Performing Arts must wear the appropriate items as outlined by the Performing Arts department.

 Football Academy students are expected to dress as above or can wear clean Dover Athletic Football Academy training kit, with polo shirts expected on a Thursday.

 Mobile phones are to be turned-off and are expressly banned from all use around the school site and should be out of sight at all times including in lessons.
+Similarly, earphones should not be worn once on school site.
 The only exception to this rule is where students are within the Sixth Form Centre.